pforemski/pjf-msc/README.markdown

 ====

 * libspi
-  * make the samples/model the storage, using pcap files to train libspi each time is not nice
-    * shared, multiaccess storage could enable parallel spid operation
   * implement SVM
   * implement EWMA verdict issuer
   * let for choosing classifier/verdict issuer and their options